Do you want to excel in sports? Incorporating boxing into your training sessions can help – a lot.

 In addition, soccer players also benefit greatly from boxing and you don’t need to look any further than the biggest names in the sport such as Cristiano Ronaldo.

 Mike Clegg who manages the gym where the Real Madrid star trained for some time looked back at how Ronaldo devoted himself to his training in which boxing was – and still is – a big part.
 “He took on a new level of total dedication to his training because he wanted to be the best footballer in the world,” Clegg told the Manchester Evening News.

 As a result of all his training, Ronaldo is indeed one of the best soccer players in the world today and he’s already often regarded as one of the all-time greats as well.
 In fact, this season he has led Real Madrid to the finals of the UEFA Champions League on June 3.
-Many are expecting Ronaldo’s Real Madrid to triumph, an article written by James Horncastle, a well established journalist who covers European soccer for Betfair, predicting the Spanish giants will win their second European Cup in a row.
+Many are expecting Ronaldo’s Real Madrid to triumph, an article written by James Horncastle, a well established journalist who covers the Premier League for Betfair, predicting the Spanish giants will win their second European Cup in a row.
 What’s even more impressive is that despite Ronaldo’s age, his stamina and strength on the pitch is still head and shoulders above everyone else, with many suggesting his boxing training has helped elevate his fitness levels to new heights.